2012 Formula One World Championship: Round 18 – Abu Dhabi

 Sebastian Vettel's dominant run was derailed in Abu Dhabi when his car was found to have insufficient fuel after qualifying and he was subsequently moved to the back of the grid.
 As Lewis Hamilton led the race away from the start, Vettel started from pit lane and took advantage of a chaotic opening corner that saw Nico Hülkenberg, Paul di Resta, Romain Grosjean and Bruno Senna tangle; Hülkenberg was forced out, while di Resta and Grosjean pitted with damage.
 Vettel began to round up the HRTs, Marussias and Caterhams, but his early progress came at the expense of his front wing endplate when he made contact with Senna at Turn 8 switchback.
 He chose not to pit for the time being, as the race was interrupted by the intervention of the safety car.
 Nico Rosberg, who had been forced to pit with damage to his front wing, was in the process of overtaking Narain Karthikeyan as Karthikeyan's car began to fail and the Indian quickly slowed.
 Rosberg, caught unawares by Karthikeyan's troubles, was launched over the back of the HRT and into the barrier.
 During the safety car period, Vettel was forced to pit when he swerved to avoid Daniel Ricciardo and crashed into the polystyrene bollard marking the start of the DRS zone, further damaging his wing.
 Red Bull Racing took the opportunity to pit him early, with the downside being that Vettel would have to do 42 laps on the soft tyre when supplier Pirelli predicted they could only do 36.
 Meanwhile, Hamilton suffered another mechanical failure while leading the race, and was once again forced out, handing the lead to Kimi Räikkönen while Fernando Alonso inherited second.
 Vettel began to work his way through the field again, but was forced to make a second stop when his tyres started losing grip.
 He was saved by the second appearance of the safety car moments later, brought about when di Resta forced Sergio Pérez wide; as Pérez rejoined the circuit, he cut back across the front of Grosjean and the two made contact, which in turn forced Grosjean into the path of Mark Webber.
 Grosjean and Webber retired, whilst Pérez was given a stop-go penalty.
 When racing resumed, Räikkönen began to rebuild his lead over Alonso, who was being harried by Jenson Button; Button himself was being harried by Vettel in fourth.
 Button and Vettel's duel allowed Alonso to break free, and he started chasing down Räikkönen in the last five laps.
-Räikkönen held on to secure his – and Lotus F1's – first victory of the season.
+Räikkönen held on to secure his – and Lotus F1's – only victory of the season.
 Alonso was second, while Vettel caught and passed Button to complete the podium, keeping a ten-point championship lead in the process.
 With both Alonso and Vettel finishing on the podium with him, Räikkönen's win was not enough to keep him in contention for the World Drivers' Championship, leaving the title to be fought out between Alonso and Vettel over the final two races of the season.